 By leveraging Kiuwan’s SAST capabilities, you can proactively identify and remediate security vulnerabilities and code quality issues, resulting in more secure, reliable, and compliant applications.

-Using virtual environments in Python can improve security by isolating dependencies and runtime configurations for each project, reducing the potential impact of vulnerabilities in third-party libraries and minimizing conflicts between different package versions.
+Using virtual environments in Python can improve security by isolating dependencies and runtime configurations for each project.
+This reduces the potential impact of vulnerabilities in third-party libraries and minimizes conflicts between different package versions.

 A virtual environment is an isolated Python environment that allows you to install packages and dependencies specific to a particular project without interfering with the global Python installation or other projects.
 This isolation helps manage dependencies securely and maintain a consistent development environment across different team members and deployment stages.